uohack/web-basics/README.md

 }
 ```

-I don't want to get bogged down in all of the different ways you can design stuff with CSS but this should give you a sense.
+**PAUSE:** Again, this might seem overwhelming at first but break it down one line at a time.
+I've added a ton of comments to explain exactly what's going on.
+To explain it really simply, you have some HTML element you want to create a rule for and you explicitly define what you want that rule to say. for instance, with the `<p>` element, we're saying that we want to change the line-height and letter-spacing (leading and kerning to my print peeps out there) and we define the values for those attributes.

-*Note: In order to target a tag you have to state that tag and wrap your rules (styles) in curly braces ({}).*
+I don't want to get bogged down in the syntax or all of the different ways you can design stuff with CSS but this should start to give you a sense of what CSS is like.

-Again, I **strongly** urge you to comment out your code as you build your sites, whether it be HTML, CSS or any other language.
+Once again, I **strongly** urge you to comment out your code as you build your sites, whether it be HTML, CSS or any other language.
+You don't have to be as verbose as I am above, but make sure your comment makes sense.
+If it's too cryptic you're not doing anyone any favors.

 ### IDs and classes